mrd0ll4r/kaleidoscope/README.md

 of the address space.
 The Runtime maintains this view automatically and makes it available to programs through the `get_(address|alias)` functions, which are also much faster than event handlers.

+It is not possible to set output values from within event handlers (or rather, changes are only applied when `tick` runs next).
+All program variables, however, can be modified.
+For programs in slow mode, handling an event marks them to be executed in the current tick and resets the slow mode timer.

 Handling events is __slow__ in comparison to reading inputs and modifying outputs through `tick`.
 This is rooted in the complexity associated with moving events from Rust-space to Lua-space and calling in between the